hilsawh/sawh-research-group/content/authors/faisal_shaik/_index.md

 ---
 # Display name
-title: Zoe Ang
+title: Faisal Shaik

 # Username (this should match the folder name)
 authors:
-  - zoe_ang
+  - faisal_shaik

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Technician
+role: Undergraduate Researcher, Data Sciences Institute SUDS Program

 # Organizations/Affiliations
 organizations: